 “We continue to think that GE Capital will resume its dividend, which will allow for some increased capital returns to shareholders, as well as a more aggressive M&A program” in the second half of this year, Mitchell wrote.

 A GE spokesman, Andrew Williams, said Moody’s actions reflect a change in the ratings company’s methodology, not GE’s credit position, “which has only improved in the past few years.”

 GE Capital’s $1.43 billion of 2.9 percent notes due in January 2017 traded fell 0.6 cent to 103.43 cents on the dollar at 4:12 p.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 The yield climbed to 2.14 percent.

 Five-year credit default swaps on GE Capital have climbed 20 basis points since falling on March 19 to 126 basis points, the lowest in more than eight months, according to CMA, which is owned by CME Group Inc. and compiles prices quoted by dealers in the privately negotiated market.

 Credit-default swaps, which typically fall as investor confidence improves and rise as it deteriorates, pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt.
 A basis point equals $1,000 annually on a contract protecting $10 million of debt.

-Moody’s and Standard & Poor’s have assigned GE and its finance unit equal credit ratings since (GE) at least 1990, according to GE and data compiled by Bloomberg.
+Moody’s and Standard & Poor’s have assigned GE and its finance unit equal credit ratings since (GE:US) at least 1990, according to GE and data compiled by Bloomberg.